akantak/etrade_tax_poland/README.md

 ### Preparation

-Prepare a directory with all PDF files to be considered for parsing process.
+Prepare a directory with all PDF files to be considered for the parsing process.
 Review sections [Dividends](#dividends) and [Stocks](#stocks).

 ### Usage